Heat Advisory issued for Ashley, Chicot by NWS - NewsBreak

 Heat Advisory issued for Ashley, Chicot by NWS

-Effective: 2021-08-09 14:26:00 CDT Expires: 2021-08-09 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-10 14:25:00 CDT Expires: 2021-08-11 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-Target Area: Ashley; Chicot HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING HEAT ADVISORY IN EFFECT FROM 10 AM TO 7 PM CDT TUESDAY * WHAT...Heat index values between 105 and 110 degrees expected. * WHERE...Portions of northeast Louisiana, western Mississippi and southeast Arkansas. * WHEN...Until 7 PM CDT this evening.
-Then from 10 AM to 7 PM CDT Tuesday. * IMPACTS...Excessively hot and humid conditions may cause heat illnesses to occur.alerts.weather.gov
+Take extra precautions if you work or spend time outside.
+When possible reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1.
+Target Area: Ashley; Chicot HEAT ADVISORY NOW IN EFFECT UNTIL 7 PM CDT WEDNESDAY * WHAT...Heat index values between 105 and 110 degrees expected. * WHERE...Portions of central, east central, north central, northeast, south central and southwest Mississippi. * WHEN...Until 7 PM CDT Wednesday. * IMPACTS...Excessively hot and humid conditions may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0